Kemmojo/uebercheat-cli/README.md

-# Commandline Kit for Uebersicht Cheatsheet widget
+# Commandline line Interface for Uebersicht Markdown (Cheatsheet) widget
 This is a simple collection of standard tools for the [Uebersicht](http://tracesof.net/uebersicht/ "Home of Uebersicht") cheatsheet [widget](http://tracesof.net/uebersicht-widgets/#markdown_cheat_sheet "Markdown Preview Widget").

 ## Instruction